 PHILOSOPHY & APPROACH

 I am human first, and integrate psychotherapy into this to help the people I see.
 I am open to you and your experiences.
-My fundamental approach to counselling & psychotherapy is Person Centred, but I also allow other theories to inform my practice.
+My original training in counselling & psychotherapy was Person Centred, but I now also allow other theories to inform my practice.
 I believe that as well as you being the prime driving force behind therapy, the client/counsellor relationship is of great value too.
 Recent research has shown that it is not only the 'approach' or 'technique' of a therapist that is helpful, but the relationship they form with their clients.

 I will work with you at your pace, it is you who knows what it is that hurts, and what experiences are inside.
 It is my role to accept you as you are, accept and to formulate a way of helping you.
 My aim is to be attuned, engaged and present in your session.

 As a therapist, my learning is continuous, I am always looking at developing my awareness and finding new ways of working.
 Over the years I have found other that there are other therapies which are quicker, and more powerful than talking therapy alone.
 These newer therapies are for people who want change, people who want to feel better, quickly.

 I will work closely with you, to ensure you are getting the most from your therapy, and going in the direction you want, so you can gain more control over your life.